 The Commission and the European Court of Auditors report all suspicions of fraud with EU money to the European Anti-Fraud Office (OLAF).
 In 2020, a new European Public prosecutor office’s (EPPO) will be responsible for combating serious cross-border crime, including fraud, corruption and VAT fraud affecting the EU budget.

 Is the Commission planning to introduce direct taxes?

 No – the Commission has never proposed this.
 National governments and local authorities are and will continue to be in charge of setting and collecting taxes.

-It is true that the EU is currently looking at some possible new ways of financing the EU budget, some of which could include, for example, revenue from companies’ taxable profits.
+It is true that the EU is currently looking at some possible new ways of financing the EU budget, which could support EU policies, for example the contribution based on non-recycled plastic packaging waste.